 When looking to buy a parcel or land, it is important to work with a real estate agent who has experience working with vacant property.
 Many realtors specialize in residential properties and may not know the market for properties as well as they know the housing market.
 Working with a real estate agent who specializes in land will ensure that she is familiar with your local market and can show you land parcels that meet your specifications.
 Many real estate agents who specialize in helping buyers find vacant land to buy list that specialty on their website.
 You can also call your local real estate agents association to get a list of qualified agents.
 Feel free to work with a few different agents until you find one who understands your needs and has navigated the land purchase process before.

-Beware of Zoning and Other Restrictions
+Beware of Restrictions

 When buying a residential home, you already know that the property on which the house sits is zoned for residential use.
 Zoning restrictions are less clear for vacant land, however, so you will need to make sure your real estate agent shows you only land zoned for residential use if you intend to build a home on the land.
 Additionally, you should always check with your local zoning office before finalizing a purchase.
 Likewise, your real estate agent can help you check the property title for easements or liens which may encumber the property.
 If the property doesn't yet have any structures on it or is in a rural area, make sure you contact the local utility companies to make sure they will serve the parcel.